BlvckKryptonite/scene-share/README.md

 ---

-SceneShare was structured around Django’s ORM with custom models across three custom apps:
+SceneShare was structured around Django’s ORM with custom models across three apps:
 - **Movie app**
     - Movie model - represents a movie with details such as title, description, release year and poster.
     - Review model - linked to both User and Movie, containing rating and review text.